What Is an LLC (Limited Liability Company)?

 What state should I form my LLC in?

-Most businesses form LLCs in the state in which they primarily operate.
+Most businesses create an LLC in the state in which they primarily operate.
 Advantages of choosing your home state include:

 - Typically the least complicated option

-- Usually costs less than forming your LLC in a different state and registering with your home state
+- Usually costs less than starting an LLC in a different state and registering with your home state

 - Avoids paying franchise taxes and filing annual reports in more than one state